 My daughter was born in early January so our budgets are depleted from Christmas and all the other holidays around that time.

-I came up with 15 ways you can save on your child’s next birthday party so you can actually enjoy the day and not be stressed about the costs.
+I came up with 15 ways you can save money by throwing a kid’s birthday party on a budget.
+I want you to actually enjoy the day and not be stressed about the costs.

 It does take a little searching but you should be able to find the theme you are looking for.
 If you can’t find any free printables, check out Etsy.
 They have a lot of cute and affordable options.

 Save on the Cake